kimdanny/blog/_pages/about.md

   - Design and Professional Skills (Debugging Skills and Python Programming)
   - Discrete Mathematics for Computer Science
   - Engineering Challenges (Hardware Engineering with FPGA, MIPS and Quartus Prime)
-  - Object Oriented Programming (Java, Tomcat, JSP)
+  - Object Oriented Programming (Java, Tomcat, JSP, Data structures in Java)
   - Principles of Programming (C, Haskell, Arduino)
   - Theory of Computation

   **Modules - Penultimate Year**
-  - Systems Engineering
+  - Systems Engineering (Collaboration with RCGP and CarefulAI)
-  - Software Engineering
+  - Software Engineering (Building a bash-like java shell from scratch with team mates)
-  - Computer Architecture and Concurrency
+  - Computer Architecture and Concurrency (MIPS and Concurrent Programming with Java)
-  - Logic and Database Theory
+  - Logic and Database Theory (MySQL and Logic)
   - Mathematics and Statistics
   - Security
   - Engineering Mathematics for Finance (Elective module)